Overview and Eligibility

 No. Fellows represent a variety of U.S. government agencies and have a wide range of educational and professional backgrounds, both policy-making and technical.

 No. Although some Fellows have had knowledge of the Japanese language prior to applying for the program, it is not necessary for an applicant to be proficient in Japanese and no specific preference is given to applicants with prior language training.
+However, the Mansfield Foundation may require novice Japanese language speakers to commit to one year of full-time pre-departure Japanese language training prior to beginning placements in Japan.

 Please refer to the application and selection page.